magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/update-advanced-reporting-to-run-on-its-own-cron-group.md

 ---
 title: Update Advanced Reporting to run on its own cron group
-labels: Magento Commerce Cloud,patch,troubleshooting,known issues,Advanced Reporting,2.3.0,no data
+labels: 2.3.0,Advanced Reporting,Magento Commerce Cloud,known issues,no data,patch,troubleshooting
 ---

 This article provides a patch for the known issue for Magento Commerce Cloud 2.3.0 where Advanced Reporting is not showing any data.
 This is because Advanced Reporting job `` analytics_collect_data `` is not executed according to schedule.
 This article provides a patch that will create an Advanced Reporting cron group `` analytics ``.